 When making difficult decisions, our greatest degree of power comes through effectively assessing and managing risks.
-In this discussion, Courtney Pringle-Carver will talk about her path from business to politics to being appointed as a senior executive of a $1.2 billion corporation.
-She will share insights from her experiences speaking truth to power, seizing unlikely opportunities, and knowing when it’s time to change course.
-Through the use of personal anecdotes, she will illustrate that effective risk-taking is a three-part process that includes:
+In this discussion, Courtney Pringle-Carver will talk about her path navigating both private and public sector environments, including most recently moving from a senior executive role with a $1.2 billion regional corporation to the role of Vice President, University Advancement with Canada’s leading undergraduate university.
+She will share insights from her experiences speaking difficult truths, seizing unlikely opportunities, and knowing when it’s time to change course.
+Through the use of personal anecdotes, she will illustrate that effective risk-taking is a three-part process which includes recognizing:

-- • Recognizing the difference between risk and uncertainty
+- • The difference between risk and uncertainty

-- • Remembering execution matters as much as the decision
+- • Remembering the execution matters as much as the decision

 - • Separating outcome from emotion

 As women we are innate negotiators but too often we lack the confidence, skills and sense of timing to self-advocate in our professional milieu.
 We can be short-sighted and selfless leaving our own best interests aside.
 We’ll address this reality and work on the skills and awareness to elevating our influence.
 Together we will: